 IMRT technique seems to able to spare normal tissues from excessive high dose of irradiation without compromising tumour target coverage with optimal radiation dose.
-Though never tested in prospective clinical trial the current data is in agreement with the expected theoretical benefit and justifies its use as standard.
+Though never tested in prospective clinical English version 3.0 trial the current data agrees with the expected theoretical benefit and justifies its use as standard.
+It has been established that there is a dose response relationship in dose to weight bearing bones and risk of fracture.
+Though never tested prospectively the available data agrees with the expected theoretical benefit and justifies the use of normal tissue constraints, if target coverage still can be secured.
+These recommendations are in accordance to international guidelines (ASTRO soft tissue sarcoma guideline 2022).